NicoleBIA/Beauty-Cosmetics-Sales-Performance-and-Consumer-Insights/README.md

 - Clone this repository to your local system.
 - Open the Power BI file to explore the visualizations and insights.

+## Disclaimer
+The dataset used in this project is entirely **simulated and fictitious**.
+While the dataset is inspired by real-world brands, products, and categories, it was fabricated solely for the purpose of demonstrating data analysis and business intelligence skills.
+Any resemblance to actual sales data or business performance is purely coincidental.